 What does the IRS do with the information Coinbase provides?

-In the past, the IRS has used the information from 1099 forms to send warning letters to Coinbase users.
-It’s reasonable to assume that discrepancies between Form 1099 and a taxpayer’s return can increase the risk of a cryptocurrency tax audit
+The IRS has also used the information from 1099 forms to send warning letters to Coinbase users.
+It’s reasonable to assume that discrepancies between Form 1099 and a taxpayer’s return can increase the risk of a cryptocurrency tax audit.

 What is the Coinbase gain/loss form?